Doctor of Ministry

 To satisfy graduation requirements for the D.Min. degree, the participant must:

-- Satisfactorily complete all D.Min. program requirements.
-This includes the completion of 30 credits of course work (twelve from Core courses, twelve from Elective courses, six from Project Design course and project completion).
+Satisfactorily complete all D.Min.
+Program requirements.
+This includes the completion of 30 credits of course work (twelve from Core courses, twelve from Elective courses, six from Project Design course

 - Maintain a minimum cumulative grade point average of at least 3.0, including no more than one C. (A participant cannot graduate with a C- on his or her transcript.
 Participants must retake the course, at their expense, in order to earn a grade higher than C-.)